James Outman Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.6 K/9, the second-best in MLB.

-- The Marlins have the 16th-ranked team ERA among all league pitching staffs (4.26).
+- The Marlins' 4.25 team ERA ranks 16th across all MLB pitching staffs.

-- Marlins pitchers combine to allow 146 total home runs at a clip of 1.2 per game (to rank 16th in the league).

-- Perez makes the start for the Marlins, his 14th of the season.
-He is 5-4 with a 3.19 ERA and 73 strikeouts in 62 2/3 innings pitched.

-- His last time out was on Sunday against the New York Yankees, when the right-hander tossed four innings, surrendering four earned runs while allowing four hits.
+- The lefty's last time out came on Monday against the Houston Astros, when he tossed five scoreless innings while allowing four hits.

-- The 20-year-old has a 3.19 ERA and 10.6 strikeouts per nine innings across 13 games this season, while allowing a batting average of .216 to his opponents.
+- The 26-year-old has put together a 3.91 ERA and 9.3 strikeouts per nine innings in 24 games this season, while giving up a batting average of .260 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.